Smrutiprusty/SHELL_SCRIPTING/README.md

-What is Shell Script
+What is Shell Script?

 A shell script is a list of commands in a computer program that is run by the Unix shell which is a command-line interpreter.
 A shell script usually has comments that describe the steps.
 Allow you to run if-else statements and loops.
 A file that contains a series of commands.
 A plain text file.